TAPevents/tap-i18n/README.md

 ### Transparent Namespacing

-You don't need to worry about other packages when you translate your project or package.
-Behind the scenese we automatically generate scoped namesapaces for you.
+You don't need to worry about domain prefixing or package conflicts when you translate your project or package.
+Behind the scenes we automatically generate scoped namesapaces for you.

 ### Ready to Scale